-- The stormwater management system in Bellevue is a series of connected private and public systems that eventually drain into either Lake Washington or Lake Sammamish. - All properties within the City, whether developed or undeveloped, contribute to stormwater runoff. - All properties within the City benefit from the functions provided by Bellevue's Stormwater Utility. - All properties within the City have the right to develop according to City codes and standards. - Bellevue's Stormwater Utility was established to: - Provide flood control; - Protect water quality; - Provide safe conveyance of stormwater to streams, lakes, and wetlands; - o Protect natural habitat; and, - Provide education to protect the environment. - Stormwater rates are designed to be commensurate with the amount of stormwater runoff created by a property and vary with the degree of development. - Current federal and state regulations that the City operates under do not require retrofitting of existing stormwater management systems.
+- The stormwater management system in Bellevue is a series of connected private and public systems that eventually drain into either Lake Washington or Lake Sammamish. - All properties within the City, whether developed or undeveloped, contribute to stormwater runoff. - All properties within the City benefit from the functions provided by Bellevue's Storm and Surface Water Utility. - All properties within the City have the right to develop according to City codes and standards. - Bellevue's Storm and Surface Water Utility was established to: - Provide flood control; - Protect water quality; - o Provide safe conveyance of stormwater to streams, lakes, and wetlands; - o Protect natural habitat; and, - Provide education to protect the environment. - Stormwater rates are designed to be commensurate with the amount of stormwater runoff created by a property and vary with the degree of development. - Current federal and state regulations that the City operates under do not require retrofitting of existing stormwater management systems.
 They provide opportunities for enhanced environmental benefit at the time of development or redevelopment.